Saturday, May 6, 2023

 Irmos.
 O Mother of God, we who have been saved through you fittingly confess you, and with the incorporeal choirs magnify you, O pure Virgin.

-With your salvific and strengthening intercession, deliver me from the harsh pain of infirmity and heal my soul, which suffers from the passions.
+By your invigorating intercession, deliver me from the harsh pain of infirmity and heal my soul, which suffers from the passions.

 I ignore the way of God and suffer from desperate sicknesses, O Virgin, but I will be healed by your kindness.